Acrothamnus suaveolens

 Acrothamnus suaveolens is a shrub in the family Ericaceae.
 It is found in alpine and sub-alpine areas of the Indomalayan and Australasian realms, including Mount Kinabalu in Borneo, Davao and Mount Apo on Mindanao, the Bantaeng mountains in southwestern Sulawesi, and Mount Fetin on Timor.
-It is also found in sub-alpine grasslands and shrublands on Mount Wilhelm in New Guinea.
+It is also found in sub-alpine grasslands and shrublands on Mount Wilhelm in New Guinea and the highlands of Bougainville Island.